Small dog breeds stay tiny and adorable throughout their lives. Consider one if you want a lap dog for life.

 Training a Pug can be enjoyable, as they are intelligent and eager to please.
 Positive reinforcement, such as treats and praise, helps with basic commands and socialization.
 Consistency and patience are necessary since the dogs may sometimes be stubborn.

 Pugs are susceptible to several health issues, including respiratory problems, eye conditions, and skin infections.
-Obesity is a common risk, highlighting the importance of a healthy diet and regular exercise.
+Obesity is a common risk factor, underscoring the importance of a healthy diet and regular exercise.

 Regular vet check-ups can help catch and manage these issues early, contributing to a healthier, longer life for your Pug.